TIBCOSoftware/snappydata/docs/install/upgrade.md

   the jar or in product **conf** directory which configures logging for only those components.
 The log file used must be distinct from any of the others and especially the product log file to avoid any conflicts with Log4j 2 loggers.
 Furthermore, Log4j 1 itself must be included in the deployed jars directly or indirectly since the product no longer includes the Log4j 1 jar.
+Alternatively you can make use of the Log4j 1.x bridge (log4j-1.2-api) included in the product assuming it suffices your use-case (see [Log4j documentation](https://logging.apache.org/log4j/2.x/manual/migration.html)) and add the configuration for those components to `log4j2.properties`/`log4j2.xml` itself in **conf** directory.

 ## Migrating to the SnappyData ODBC Driver